WMXT

-WMXT (102.1 FM), known as "102.1 The Fox", is a classic hits music-formatted radio station in the Florence, South Carolina, United States, market.
+WMXT (102.1 FM), known as "102.1 The Fox", is a classic rock music-formatted radio station in the Florence, South Carolina, United States, market.

 History

 Mix 102.1 was an adult contemporary radio station which aired Paul Harvey.

 Cumulus Media bought classic rock WHSC-FM 98.5, alternative rock WBZF 100.5, and WMXT.
 Classic rock and John Boy and Billy moved to WMXT, which had the strongest signal at 50,000 watts.